 Above: I love how the scale of the tiny spirea blossoms matches the miniature size of the vials.

-Above: After adding loops of string to my vials, I put them on the floor and filled them with my booty from the flower shop.
-Adding flowers can make the small vials top heavy, so you might prefer to fill them after they're already hung on the wall.
+Above: After adding loops of string to the vials, I put them on the floor and filled them with my booty from the flower shop.
+Adding flowers can make the small vials top heavy, so you might prefer to fill them after they're hung on the wall.
 I used quince blossoms and spirea in the tiniest vials, and I added ranunculus and freesia to the larger ones.

 Above: On the wall above our kitchen table, I interspersed my vials with a favorite Czech postcard and with old family photos.
 That's my great-cousin dancing with his sweetheart.